 The measure of your strength is not how much you submit to a man (other than your marriage), but how much you submit to God.
 I think the latter influences the former.

 If you have something to say – say it.
 Don’t feel intimidated.
 Be present!

 Your opinion matters just as much as your boyfriend’s, husband’s, manager’s, or family member’s opinions.
 The same goes for men you serve alongside on church boards, ministries, and committees.
 You have acquired knowledge, experience, or creativity that is useful to the process.
 Don’t sit on it.

 If you’re on a board or committee, you have a right to contribute and be heard.
 Exercise it and earn respect.

 If you are in a relationship, demand what you want to be happy.

-You need more time from him?
+Do you need more time from him?
 Then, say it.

-You need less time?
+Maybe you need less time?
 Then, say that too.
 Speak up!